h3abionet/TADA/docs/usage.md

 ### `-c`

 Specify the path to a specific config file (this is a core Nextflow command).
-See the [nf-core website documentation](https://nf-co.re/usage/configuration) for more information.

 ## Custom configuration